 Switching over to EE from another provider is made extremely easy, EE does all of the work for you and even offer a £50 credit if you are still in the last month or two with another provider.

 The EE broadband customer service team are great, we spoke to them for this review and they exceeded our expectations of what customer service should be here in the UK.

 If you don’t already know, British Telecom (BT), meaning that their broadband services are available in most houses in the UK.

-EE currently offer a 10GB Data Boost on mobile plans if you switch over to their home broadband services, this will be boosted to 20G if you opt for one of there faster broadband packages.
+EE currently offers a 10GB Data Boost on mobile plans if you switch over to their home broadband services, this will be boosted to 20G if you opt for one of the there faster broadband packages.

-EE have 5 different broadband packages for you to choose from, all come with a minimum of 10GB of mobile data completely free on your mobile phone too.
+EE has 5 different broadband packages for you to choose from, all come with a minimum of 10GB of mobile data completely free on your mobile phone too.

 The speeds for each package are as follows: